 - Vote for politicians at council, state and federal level who are concerned about the environment and would promote legislation to protect seahorses if elected.

 - Promote the establishing of protected marine water environment which would limit commercial activities such as finishing, tourism, etc. so that habitats of seahorses would not be disturbed.

 - Allocate enough funding to conservation biologists, ecologists, evolutionists and molecular biologists who are working on seahorses.

 - Purchase only Friend of the Sea certified sustainable products, including seafood, UV Creams, Omega3.

 - Sign Friend of the Sea Petition on Change.org.

 How you can help

-You can support the Save the Albatross campaign by signing the Change.org petition, which will help Friend of the Sea convince seafood and fishing companies to make a change benefit both the fishing industry and conservation.
+- You can support the Save the Seahorses campaign by signing the Change.org petition, which will help Friend of the Sea convince seafood and fishing companies to make a change benefit both for the fishing industry and conservation.

-If we all work together, we can save the magnificent albatross from extinction.
+If we all work together, we can save the emblematic seahorses from extinction.